The Sadovo Interplanetary Spaceport, the Parliamentary Kingdom of Mars, Phobos.

-“Well it’s better than The Caretaker.
-I sound like an old bag."
-Moe muttered as if she had read Sidney's mind.
-All while she casually begun packing the papers back into her briefcase.
-“I don’t need to tell you this conversation never happened."
-Moe placed a brown envelope on the table and slid it across.
-“This should be more than enough for you to reach Novograd and set up operations."
+“Well it’s better than The Caretaker.”
+Moe muttered “I sound like an old bad”.
+She casually started packing her briefcase.
+“I don’t need to tell you this conversation never happened.”
+She placed a brown envelope on the table and slid it across.
+“This should get you to Novograd and cover the operation.”

 “This is not your first Rodeo.”

-“It’s my second."
-Sidney moped.
+“It’s my second.”

-“I just handed you 20 000 yen, Miss Takumi,” Moe said annoyed and distant.
+“I just handed you 20 000 yen, Miss.
+Takumi,” Moe said, annoyed and distant.
 “That is more than enough to make the necessary arrangements.”

 “Act like a bloody professional.”
 Moe grunted as she stood up and threw the blue jacket around her shoulders.
 “Send me a message when you’ve set up operations.
 The address is in the envelope.”